alephium/docs/docs/wallet/Basic functions.md

 Once the menu shows up, choose a name and a colour for your new address.

-Then, turn on the “Advanced options” toggle and select the group you want to use for your new address.
+Then, turn on the “Advanced options” toggle and select the group you want to generate your new address on.

 Press “Generate”.
 You can repeat this process for every group you want an address on (0, 1, 2, 3) or use the next method for batch address creation.